portatlas/nextjs-graphql/README.md

 2. Structure of A Unit Test
    - Given, When, Then
    - Arrange, Act, Assert
-   - They should be independent and testing should be targeted to smallest unit of your
+   - They should be independent and testing should be targeted to smallest unit of your code
 3. If something is hard to test then that could be a code smell
-   - Can the code be refactored to adhere to the Single Responsibility Principle
+   - Can the code be refactored to adhere to the Single Responsibility Principle?
-   - Are the abstractions correct
+   - Are the abstractions correct?
-   - Are the test independent
 4. One assertion per unit test
 5. Set Up a Clean Environment For Each Test (beforeEach, afterEach, beforeAll, afterAll)
 6. Use Mocks to test effectively